dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 }
 ```

-If you run this Dart program today, it throws a `NoSuchMethodError` exception on
+If you run this Dart program without null safety, it throws a
-the call to `.length`.
-The `null` value is an instance of the `Null` class, and
+`NoSuchMethodError` exception on the call to `.length`.
+The `null` value is an
-`Null` has no "length" getter.
-Runtime failures suck.
-This is especially true in
+instance of the `Null` class, and `Null` has no "length" getter.
+Runtime
-a language like Dart that is designed to run on an end-user's device.
-If a
+failures suck.
+This is especially true in a language like Dart that is designed
-server application fails, you can often restart it before anyone notices.
-But
+to run on an end-user's device.
+If a server application fails, you can often
-when a Flutter app crashes on a user's phone, they are not happy.
-When your
+restart it before anyone notices.
+But when a Flutter app crashes on a user's
-users aren't happy, you aren't happy.
+phone, they are not happy.
+When your users aren't happy, you aren't happy.

 Developers like statically-typed languages like Dart because they enable the
 type checker to find mistakes in code at compile time, usually right in the IDE.